+Stephen M. Todd (Chair)

+Deborah L. DeHaas Marc.
+A Howze Michael Manley Danita K. Ostling Eric A. Spiegel

+Audit Committee

-Audit Committee Stephen M. Todd (Chair) Key Responsibilities Deborah L. DeHaas Marc.
-A Howze Michael Manley Danita K. Ostling Eric A. Spiegel • Selecting and engaging our independent registered public accounting firm ("independent auditors") Overseeing the work of our independent auditors and our internal audit function Approving in advance all services to be provided by, and all fees to be paid to, our independent auditors who report directly to the committee Reviewing with management and the independent auditors the audit plan and results of the auditing engagement Reviewing with management and our independent auditors the quality and adequacy of our internal control over financial reporting The Audit Committee holds regular quarterly meetings at which it meets separately with each of our independent registered public accounting firm, PwC, our internal audit function, financial management and our general counsel to assess certain matters including the status of the independent audit process, management's assessment of the effectiveness of internal control over financial reporting and the operation and effectiveness of our compliance program.
+- · Selecting and engaging our independent registered public accounting firm ("independent auditors") - · Overseeing the work of our independent auditors and our internal audit function - Approving in advance all services to be provided by, and all fees to be paid to, our independent auditors, who report directly to the committee - Reviewing with management and the independent auditors the audit plan and results of the auditing engagement - Reviewing with management and our independent auditors the quality and adequacy of our internal control over financial reporting

+The Audit Committee holds regular quarterly meetings at which it meets separately with each of our independent registered public accounting firm, PwC, our internal audit function, financial management and our general counsel to assess certain matters including the status of the independent audit process, management's assessment of the effectiveness of internal control over financial reporting and the operation and effectiveness of our compliance program.
 In addition, the Audit Committee, as a whole, reviews and meets to discuss the contents of each Form 10-Q and Form 10-K (including the financial statements) prior to its filing with the SEC.

 Our Board has determined that all members of the Audit Committee except for Mr. Howze qualify as "audit committee financial experts" as defined in the SEC rules.

 The Audit Committee's responsibilities and authority are described in greater detail in its written charter.

+Keith E. Wandell (Chair)

+Kristiane C. Graham Michael F. Johnston

+Compensation Committee

-Compensation Committee Keith E. Wandell (Chair) Key Responsibilities Kristiane C. Graham Michael F. Johnston The Compensation Committee, together with our independent directors, approves compensation for the CEO of Dover.
-The functions of the Compensation Committee also include: • Approving compensation for executive officers who report directly to the CEO (together with the CEO, "senior executive officers") senior executive onicers) Granting awards and approving payouts under our 2012 Equity and Cash Incentive Plan (the "2012 LTIP"), our 2021 Omnibus Incentive Plan (the "2021 LTIP") and our AIP • Granting awards and approving payouts under our 2012 Equity and Cash Incentive Plan (the "2012 Granting awards and approving payouts under our 2012 Equity and Cash Incentive Plan (the "2012 LTIP"), our 2021 Omnibus Incentive Plan (the "2021 LTIP") and our AIP
+The Compensation Committee, together with our independent directors, approves compensation for the CEO of Dover.
+The functions of the Compensation Committee also include:

+- Approving compensation for executive officers who report directly to the CEO (together with the CEO, "senior executive officers") - Granting awards and approving payouts under our 2012 Equity and Cash Incentive Plan (the "2012 LTIP"), our 2021 Omnibus Incentive Plan (the "2021 LTIP") and our AIP - · Approving changes to our executive compensation plans - · Reviewing and recommending compensation for the Board - · Overseeing succession planning and management development programs